 Breadth of Studies and Vocational Education and Training

-This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Hospitality (Kitchen Operations), Media, Integrated Technologies and Music Digital Production.
+This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Media and Music Digital Production.
 All vocational subjects count towards an ATAR.

 Expert Teaching and Monitoring